-- Color, Flavor, and Aroma Loss – Color changes in fruits and vegetables are a result of changes in natural pigments of vegetable tissues, the development of enzymatic browning, and the breakdown of cellular chloroplasts and chromoplasts.
-A light surface color is preferable in poultry, This is best achieved with rapid surface freezing.
+- Color, Flavor, and Aroma Loss – Color changes in most frozen vegetables and frozen fruit result from changes in natural pigments of plant tissues, the development of enzymatic browning, and the breakdown of cellular chloroplasts and chromoplasts.
+A light surface color is preferable in poultry, which is best achieved with rapid surface freezing.
 The process of freezing will also affect the flavor and aroma of frozen foods.

 - Vitamin Loss – The retention of nutritional value can be challenging with any preservation method.
 Freezing is among the least destructive.
-The destruction of ascorbic acid (Vitamin C), for example, does occur during freezing, but the total loss is dependent on several factors, including the type of freezing, packaging, pre-treatment methods, and storage conditions.
+The destruction of ascorbic acid (vitamin C), for example, does occur during freezing.
+Still, the total loss is dependent on several factors, including the type of freezing, packaging, pre-treatment methods, and storage conditions.
 The main contributor to the loss of vitamins is oxidation.

 - Blanching – The majority of vegetables and some fruits undergo blanching before freezing.
-This is a process of scalding fruits or vegetables in boiling water or steam for a brief period of time.
+This is a process of scalding fruits or vegetables in boiling water or steam for a brief time.
 This process destroys the permeability of cell membranes, removes intercellular air, and fills those spaces with water.
 As a result, ice crystallization can form over the entire surface without interruption.
-It also preserves the texture, color, flavor, and nutrient content of foods by deactivating their enzymes.
+It also preserves foods’ texture, color, flavor, and nutrient content by deactivating their enzymes.

 - Cryoprotection – Cryoprotectants such as sugars, amino acids, polyols, methylamines, or carbohydrate polymers are compounds introduced during processing or product formulation, or they may occur naturally.
-These help prevent negative changes in foods during the freezing and thawing processes.
+This helps prevent adverse changes in foods during the freezing and thawing processes.

 Storage, Packaging, and Thawing

 Storage and distribution temperatures need to be kept at 0°F or lower to maintain quality.
-Every 9°F increase over 0°F, increases the rate of quality loss by about 200 to 250%.
-The amount of food in a storage unit can affect the temperature fluctuation.
+Every 9°F increase over 0°F increases the rate of quality loss by about 200 to 250%.
+The amount of food in a storage unit can affect temperature fluctuation.

 Some food types, such as pork, fish, fried chicken, animal organs, and spinach, can be maintained at high-quality only for about 3 to 7 months at -4°F. In contrast, sugared fruits, beef, most vegetables, and bakery products can be maintained over one year under the same conditions.

 All of the steps included in the frozen food cold chain need to be considered to provide high quality and safety.
-Cablevey’s Frozen Food Conveyor Systems will facilitate both quality and safety throughout the entire food production and freezing process, going from mixing, pre-treatment, freezing, safe food handling, and packaging.
-While stainless steel equipment is seen as the most “clean” and easily cleanable, when it comes to most frozen food applications CVT tubing also has the added benefit of reducing the incidence of black specks occurring on the product.
+Cablevey’s Frozen Food Conveyor Systems will facilitate quality and safety throughout the food production and freezing process, going from mixing, pre-treatment, freezing, safe food handling, and packaging.
+While stainless steel equipment is seen as the most “clean” and easily cleanable, when it comes to most frozen food applications, clear-vinyl tubing also has the added benefit of reducing the incidence of black specks occurring on the product.

 Unfortunately, this is an all-too-common issue with other systems, particularly open belt conveyors or bucket elevators.
-Being enclosed systems, cable, disc and tube conveyors are also better equipped to eliminate product spillage, warming, and cross-contamination from the environment.
-Cablevey’s frozen food conveyor systems come in different sizes and offer a full range of different components to cover any facility layout and frozen food conveying needed.
+Being enclosed systems, tubular cable conveyors are also better equipped to eliminate product spillage, warming, and cross-contamination from the environment.
+Cablevey’s frozen food conveyor systems come in different sizes and offer a full range of various components to cover any facility layout and frozen food conveying needed.